In this section:

 How to fill in the Book Details and Proposal Page

-Take care over this stage.
-Even though it’s early in the process, the information you submit will influence our reader reports and help us evaluate how your book will sell in the current market, and its appeal to potential readers, and in the event we offer you a contract, our publicists and production staff will use it as the starting point be used to for you your sales, marketing, publicity and back-cover copy too.
-So it’s worth taking the time.
+Take extra care over this stage.
+Even though it’s early in the process, the information you submit here will influence our reader reports and help us evaluate how your book will sell in the current market, and its appeal to potential readers.
+In the event we offer you a contract, our publicists and production staff will use it as the starting point for your sales, marketing, publicity and back cover copy too.
+So it’s definitely worth taking the time.

 The Book Details page is designed to tell us everything important about your book.